-Annex XIII.Procurement
+Annex XIII.
+Procurement

-Table 377 - New procurement procedures to be launched in 2022
+Table 37 - New procurement procedures to be launched in 2022

-Title Description Date Market ceiling Type of Contract ISO 9001 certification Framework contract for the 2nd ISO 9001 re-certification and the ISO certificate's maintenance audits for 4 years: 2023-2026.
+Title Description Date Market ceiling Type of Contract ISO 9001 certification Framework contract for the 2nd ISO 9001 recertification and the ISO certificate's maintenance audits for 4 years: 2023-2026.
 Year 2022 is the last year covered by the FWC 2016.
 Thus, in 2022 a new procurement has to be launched to have the FWC in place for 2023-2026.
 A budget related to the new FWC will have to be planned for 2023 onwards.
 Q2 40,000.00 EUR Framework Contract Development of training products for the EU Agency for Railways Knowledge HUB The European Union Agency for Railways intends to provide trainings and training materials via its 'Knowledge Hub' (HUB hereafter).
 The HUB is part of the ERA Academy.
 For the HUB we intend to create and maintain a catalogue of training programmes, addressed to a large stakeholder audience, including ERA staff.
 This call for tenders has the purpose to identify a service partner able to support the Agency in the activities for the HUB.
-Q1 350,000.00 EUR Framework Contract EXO INNOTRANS STAND BUILDER The Agency will be present at Innotrans 2022 with a 70sqm.
-The agency will need a stand designer/builder in order to welcome visitors during this event.
-Q1 110,000.00 EUR Framework Contract
+Q1 350,000.00 EUR Framework Contract EXO INNOTRANS STAND BUILDER The Agency will be present at Innotrans 2022 with a 70sqm The agency will need a stand designer/builder in order to welcome visitors during this event.
+Q1 110,000.00 EUR Framework Contract Technical assistance to ERTMS trackside approval The Agency shall check that the envisaged technical solutions for trackside equipment containing European Rail Traffic Management System (ERTMS) are fully compliant with the relevant Technical Specifications for Interoperability (TSI) and are therefore fully interoperable.
+Q4 139,000.00 EUR Framework Contract